jmftrindade/awesome-dynamic-graphs/README.md

 ## About
-This list was compiled by [Domagoj Margan](https://github.com/domargan) with help and resources from the systems community.
+This list was initially compiled by [Domagoj Margan](https://github.com/domargan) with help and resources from the systems community, and made available on github under [awesome-temporal-graphs](https://github.com/domargan/awesome-dynamic-graphs).
+It is no longer actively maintained there, so keeping this one here.

+Feel free to request contributor access to this one instead to help improve it :)